Skip to main content

 Open Intune Baseline (OIB)

 OIB aggregates best practices into a unified set of granular JSON files deployable using the IntuneManagement tool by Mikael Karlsson.
+The following procedure walks through downloading both tools, connecting to your tenant, importing the policies, and preparing them for assignment.

 The IntuneManagement tool is a collection of graphical PowerShell scripts rather than a traditional .exe installer.